Information for Authors

 A brief description of each article type is provided below.

-Reviews (~8000 words, ~10 figures/tables) should describe and synthesize recent developments of interdisciplinary significance and highlight future directions.
+Reviews (~8,000 words, ~10 figures/tables) should describe and synthesize recent developments of interdisciplinary significance and highlight future directions.
 They include an abstract, an introduction that outlines the main themes, brief subheadings, and an outline of important unresolved questions.
-Reviews include four types: 10 / 20 / 50 /100 years, meaning that the main text of the review summarizes the advancement in 10 / 20 / 50 /100 years.
+Reviews are categorized into four types: 10, 20, 50, and 100 years, meaning that the main text of the review summarizes the advancement in 10, 20, 50, and 100 years.

-Reports (~4000 words, ~6 figures/tables) present important new research results of broad significance.
-Reports should include an abstract, an introductory paragraph, up to six figures or tables, and about 30 references.
-Materials and Methods should be included the Supplemental Information, which should also include information needed to support the paper's conclusions.
+Reports (~4,000 words, ~6 figures/tables) present important new research results of broad significance.
+Reports should include an abstract, an introductory paragraph, up to seven figures or tables, and about 30 references.
+Materials and methods should be included the Supplemental Information, which should also include information needed to support the paper's conclusions.

-Commentary (~1000 words, ~1 figure/table, ~5 references) This insight section presents analysis by scientists and experts on issues of interest to The Innovation or other journals.
+Commentary (~1500 words, ~1 figure/table, ~5 references) presents analysis by scientists and experts on issues of interest to The Innovation or other journals.
 Most items in this section are commissioned by the editors, but unsolicited contributions are welcome.
-Commentary material may be peer reviewed at the editors¡¯discretion.
+Commentary material may be peer reviewed at the editors¡¯ discretion.

-Editorial (~1200 words, ~1 figure/table, ~10 references) provides views on a topic of specific interest and address a current need.
+Editorials (~1,500 words, ~1 figure/table, ~10 references) provide views on a topic of specific interest and address a current need.
 An excellent editorial should contain comprehensive background, supporting evidences, feasible suggestion, and informative conclusion.
-Editorial should be submitted through Editorial Manager and it may be reviewed by peers.
-Also editorials are subject to editing for clarity and space.
+Editorials should be submitted through Editorial Manager and may be reviewed by peers.
+Also, editorials are subject to editing for clarity and space.
 Most items in this section are invited by the editors, but unsolicited contributions are also welcome.

-Translational Patent (~1200 words, 1 figure/table, ~8 references): To facilitate the progress of significant translational patents, this category illustrates the principle, pipeline, and manufacturing of such products.
+Translational patents (~1,500 words, 1 figure/table, ~8 references) facilitate the progress of significant translational patents and illustrate the principle, pipeline, and manufacturing of such products.

-News & Buzz (~600 words, 1 figure/table, ~5 references): This section provides in-depth analysis on big news.
+News & Buzz (~1,500 words, 1 figure/table, ~5 references) provide in-depth analysis on big news.
 Most items in this section are commissioned by the editors, but unsolicited contributions are also welcome.

 Preparation and Online Submission of Research Manuscripts